MCB (Miniature Circuit Breakers) – Types, Working and Trip Curves

-MCB or Miniature Circuit Breaker is an electromechanical device which protects an electric circuit from an overcurrent.
-The overcurrent, in an electrical circuit, may result from short circuit, overload or faulty design.
+MCB or Miniature Circuit Breaker is an electromechanical device that protects an electric circuit from an overcurrent.
+The overcurrent in an electrical circuit may result from short circuit, overload or faulty design.

 In short, MCB is a device for overload and short circuit protection.
 They are used in residential & commercial areas.
-Just like we spend the time to make a thorough check before buying appliances like washing machines or refrigerators, we must also research about MCBs.
+Just like we spend the time to make a thorough check before buying appliances like washing machines or refrigerators, we must also research about Miniature Circuit Breakers.

 An MCB is a better alternative to a Fuse since it does not require replacement once an overload is detected.
 Unlike a fuse, an MCB can be easily operated and thus offers improved operational safety and greater convenience without incurring a large operating cost.
 They are used to protect lower current circuits and have the following specifications